Arthritis in the Neck

 - Numbness or weakness in your arms or hands

-You may find that the pain gets worse if you look up or down for extended periods of time.
+You may find that the pain worsens if you look up or down for extended periods.
 You can aggravate the discomfort by holding your neck in the same position for a long time.
 You may do this unconsciously when reading a book, for example, or pouring over your cellphone.

 What Causes Neck Arthritis?

 Degenerative changes occur in your spine as you age.
-Normal wear and tear occurs naturally over the course of your life, even if you’re careful to exercise and eat right.
+Normal wear and tear occurs naturally throughout your life, even if you’re careful to exercise and eat right.
 Vertebral discs lose water content and height, which causes them to weaken.